android-coco/litaotao.github.io/files/cfa.md

 7. when the income tax rate changes, DTA and DTL will be changed too, ***income tax expense = taxes payable + $\triangle DTL - \triangle DTA$***.
 8. Permanent difference do not create DTA or DTL, but it will cause the firm's ***effective tax rate*** differ from the ***statutory tax rate***.
 9. if temporary difference is expected to reverse , a DTA or DTL is created. taxable temporary differences will result in expected future taxable income and deductible temporary differences will result in expected future tax deductions.

+## Reading 31.
+Non-Current ( Long-Term ) Liabilities

+1. bond terminology: face value (maturity value, par value), coupon rate, coupon payments, effective rate of interest, balance sheet liability, interest expense;
+2. bond type: par bond, discount bond, premium bond;
+3. ***zero coupon bonds*** make no periodic interest payments, also known as a pure-discount bond.
+4. Under GAAP, issuance costs are capitalized as an asset and allocated to the IS as an expense over the term of the bond.
+Under IFRS, the iitial bond liability on the BS is reduced by the amount of issuance costs, just treated as ***an unamortized discount***. under GAAP and IFRS, issuance costs are reported on the cash flow as a financing cash flow.
+5. the book value of a bond liability is based on its market yield at issuance, an increase in the bond's yield will result in a decrease in the fair value of the bond liability. vice-verse, and for analysis, the market value of a firm's debt maybe more appropriate than its book value.
+6. when bonds marture, no gain or loss is recognized by the issuer, when bonds are redeemed before maturity, a gain or loss is recognized by subtracting the redemption price from the book value of the bond liability at the reacquisition date.
+7. ***debt covenants*** are restrictions imposed by the leader on the borrower to protect the lender's position, there are ***affirmative covenants*** and ***negative covenants***.
+8. Firms reports all long-term debt on a single line on the BS, the portion that is due within the next year is reported as a current liability, and separartely discloses more detal about its long-term debt in the ***footnotes***, and a discussion of the firm's long-term debt is also found in the ***MD&A***.
+9. why leasing assets instead of purchasing them: less costly financing; reduced risk of obsolescence; less restrictive provisions; off-balance-sheet financing; tax reporting advantages;
 10. ​